GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 + `trove_url` – url of the journal's metadata record in Trove

 ### CSV formatted list of journals with OCRd text
-Harvested: 5 July 2019
+Harvested: 25 August 2019

-This file provides metadata of 384 digitised journals in Trove that have OCRd text for download.
+This file provides metadata of 720 digitised journals in Trove that have OCRd text for download.
 You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.csv).
+You can also [browse a human-readable list](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals-with-text.md).

 This file includes the following columns: